Tourists warned as thousands of venomous spider crabs swarm UK beach

 Tourists warned as thousands of venomous spider crabs swarm at Cornwall beach

-Holidaymakers ‘squealed’ at the site of the floating caracasses on the sea floor
+Holidaymakers ‘squealed’ at the site of the floating carcasses on the sea floor

 A popular tourist destination in Cornwall has become inundated by a heaving crush of venomous spider crabs.